bluemountaincyber/evidence-app/workbook/docs/exercises/exercise5.md

             <snip>
             ```

     3. It appears, in the example shown above, that the IP address of `34.229.160.87` is interacting with the application quite strangely (the IP address you find will be different, but just as suspicious).
 First, we see a weird User-Agent named `TotallyNotWget`.
-Of course, a User-Agent does not always indicate malice, but take a look at just how quickly the entries that contain this strange User-Agent are accessing all web pages in the evidence-app?
-In the above example, all pages are visited within the same second.
+Of course, a User-Agent does not always indicate malice, but take a look at just how quickly the entries that contain this strange User-Agent requesting HTTP headers from all web pages in the evidence-app?
+In the above example, all pages are visited within the same second with a `HEAD` request.
 That is abnormal for a user of this application.

     4. Secondly, the user at that same IP address switches to `curl` to communicate with the `script.js` and `/api/` endpoints.
 This, again is quite odd.
 Most (if not all) legitimate application users will use a web browser to access the application and upload evidence data.